maks/dart-git/Readme.md

-## Pure Dart implementation of Git
+# Pure Dart implementation of Git

+## Usage

+With a dependency on [dart-io](https://www.dartlang.org/articles/libraries/dart-io), this library only runs in Flutter and the standalone Dart VM.

 ## Background / History